Frameworks, CMS, HLL: everything you need to know about the technology stack before making your own project

 Complex applications are always made native.
 They look and function best on different devices running the same OS.
 However, the problem with them is that you have to plan the creation of two separate mobile apps with similar functionality or to choose the platform first: Android or iOS and stick to one app as your main priority.

-In any case, the following problems can arise with cross-platform technologies:
+In these cases, the following problems can arise with cross-platform developments:

 Technology stack in large projects